The Sovereignty of God, a Troubling Doctrine.

 A Nation With a Wealth of Bibles

 American homes are filled with beautiful editions of the Bible and all too often they remain in their original pristine condition, due to the lack of any constant use.
 It is all too easy with today's technology to use your phone, tablet or laptop for convenience sake and we have removed the need for hymnals and bibles in church services by the use of the overhead displays.
 The lack of hymnals has removed a great deal of harmony from our congregations, not only the music but the spirit of the music.
 We are left with rhythm and melody alone while the harmony, a spiritually binding feature of music, is abandoned.
-Stay tuned to a future "In Defense of ...".
 As for the lack of the use of an individual's bible in our Christian assemblies, we are missing the relationship of the Scriptures to one another.
 An overhead displays only a set number of verses but the people do not see the relationship of the words of adjacent verses or pages and the marginal notes, either printed or penned by hand.
 I dislike digital watches for they only display a single solitary moment in time whereas a analog watch displays the time and its relationship to the entire day.
-I love my printed Bible and I relish the passage's relationships to one another; it helps define context and stirs my aging memory to an ocean of other passages (wonderful "rabbit trails") that stirs my spirit into a deeper union with my God.
+I love my printed Bible and I relish the passage's relationships to one another; it helps define context and stirs my aging memory to an ocean of other passages.
+My wonderful rabbit trails stirs my spirit into a deeper union with my God.

-Danger: putting your faith and trust in another and shelving the one weapon in your arsenal that will keep the Devil and spiritual sloth at bay.
+Danger: putting your faith and trust in another: shelving the one weapon in your arsenal that will keep the Devil and spiritual sloth at bay.

 Which Percentile Are You?